GBoyadzhiev/legal/magic-colouring/terms-of-use.md

 **Last updated:** October 2025

-Welcome to **MagicColoringBook** — a fun, creative coloring app made for kids.
+Welcome to **Magic Colouring** — a fun, creative coloring app made for kids.
 By using the app, you agree to the following terms:

 ## 1. Purpose
-MagicColoringBook is designed for children’s entertainment and creativity.
+Magic Colouring is designed for children’s entertainment and creativity.
 The app provides coloring pages and related features for personal, non-commercial use only.

 ## 2. Purchases
 Some books or features may be available as one-time in-app purchases.
 All transactions are handled securely through Apple’s App Store and are subject to Apple’s terms and policies.